directus/directus/docs/reference/system/branches.md

 </template>
 </SnippetToggler>

-## Save to a Version
+## Save to a Branch

-Save changes to an existing version.
+Save item changes to an existing branch.

 ### Request

 <SnippetToggler :choices="['REST', 'GraphQL', 'SDK']" label="API">
 <template #rest>

-`POST /versions/:id/save`
+`POST /branches/:id/save`

 Provide a partial [item object](/reference/items#the-item-object) as the body of your request.